 The same thing is happening to you.
 This is the time to open yourself to the power of the sun & allow the fruit you’ve been cultivating to ripen.

 What is currently ripening in your life?

 Despite the hot days still ahead, the energy of the sun has shifted.
 The days are getting noticeably shorter.
 We are beginning to see signs of the wheel of the year turning toward late-summer/autumn.

 How does Lammas support your personal & spiritual growth?

-The summer sun is still fiery hot at Lammas.
+The summer sun is still fiery hot at Lughnasa.
 It is active, energetic & bold.
 This summer sun is helping to ripen your remaining harvests this season.

 Review your spring intentions, what did you plant in spring that is now flourishing and ready to harvest?